 Please Note: Deal or No Deal has been canceled in both prime time and daytime.
 This article is to be used for reference purposes only.
-There remains the possibility that the game could return for an event or special short-run series, and if that happens, we'll keep you updated in the Game Shows Blog and the casting calls page.
+There remains the possibility that the game could return for an event or special short-run series, and if that happens, we'll keep you updated on the casting calls page.

 If you want to play Deal or No Deal, you're certainly not alone.
 The show is consistently inundated with applications and queries from potential contestants.
 With a chance to win a million dollars using only intuition and luck, contestants usually walk away with a hefty prize after making deal with the banker.
 If you'd like to play Deal or No Deal, here's what you need to know to be a contestant.

 As all game shows do, Deal or No Deal has some eligibility requirements for potential contestants to meet.
 These include: